 A filter is required for all aquariums but there are some things you need to consider if you have Hornwort.
 Their leaves will shed and can be inadvertently picked up through your filter.
 This will lower the flow rate and overall filtering capacity of your tank, so be sure to clear it every once in a while.

 For substrates you can have a bare bottom as Hornwort does not have roots.
 They can survive in a wide range of parameters:

 - Temperature: 59-86°F

 - Water Hardness: 2-25 dGH

 - pH: 6.0-7.5

+Hornwort is not particularly picky when it comes to light requirements.
+They are well known for their ability to grow in low light conditions.
 In your aquarium you should aim for 2-4 watts per gallon for around 8 hours a day.
 2 watts is on the low side for light, but it is enough for this plant and will also help to limit algae growth.

+However, Hornwort will grow at their best in moderate light conditions (3 watts per gallon).
 A full spectrum light is not needed but it will help tremendously if you want faster growth.